By Tim Lambert

 One of the most famous residents of Chard was John Stringfellow (1799-1883).
 He was a pioneer of aviation.
 In 1848 he built a steam-powered model aircraft that flew In 1868 one of his flying machines was exhibited at the Crystal Palace.
 (Manned flight had to wait until the petrol engine was invented).

 Today the lace-making industry in Chard is gone but Chard remains a busy little town.
 Chard Museum was founded in 1970.
-Today the population of Chard is almost 12,000.
+In 2023 the population of Chard was 14,000.